FAQ (frequently asked questions)

 Thanks to you, they will be able to take into account a range of citizens’ concerns and expectations, and learn about controversial, unidentified or underestimated issues or opportunities by the experts active in this field.

-What will happen on the day of the debate?
+What will happen on the day of the dialogue?

-When you arrive at the debate, you will be welcomed by members of the organization who will show you which table to sit at.
+When you arrive at the venue, you will be welcomed by members of the organization who will show you which table to sit at.

 The day will be divided into different discussion sessions, each taking place in the same way.
 A video will be shared to allow you to learn more about a particular area of the topic.
 Then, you will be invited to discuss this issue with your group, assisted by a facilitator who will ensure that everyone gets a chance to expresses themselves and will help the conversation to be balanced.
 Finally, you will write your views down on a questionnaire provided for this purpose.